yongdk1/CZ4153-lilibet/README.md

 To deploy, run
 `truffle develop` > `migrate --reset` > `deploy`

+To launch webside, `cd frontend` and run `npm start`

 ## Key Functionalities

 ### Create a Topic
 Users can open new topic (a new prediction market) with
 1. Topic Name
 2. Outcome options to bet on (2 or More)
-3. Deadline for betting to close (resolution deadline is 30 days after betting closes)
+3. Deadline for betting to close (resolution deadline is default 30 days after betting closes)
 4. Minimum bet value (> 100 Wei, as Fixed Commission to contract owner is 100 Wei)
 5. Commision to Topic Owner (max Commission is 20%)
 6. Description